PavanRangani/docs/docs/prd/philanthropy/export.md

   - Date
     - Payment Date
   - Payment Type
-    - Type of the payment
+    - Shows type of payment.
-    - If Payment  has `Stock Name`, shows that stock name company in the `Payment Type` column.
-Otherwise show payment mode.
+    - If Payment  has `Stock Name`, shows that stock name in the `Payment Type` column.
+Otherwise show only payment mode.
     - If payment has `Investment Fund Name`  , shows that company name in the `Payment type` column.
+      - For e.g : `For Public type :Public - ADIC (adic)`.
-  - Shares
+  - Quantity
     - Show total shares of the paid payment.
     - Decimal allowed
-  - High
-    - Amount Field.
+  - Price-per-Share
+    - Show total of `Price-per-Share`.
     - Decimal allowed
-  - Low
-    - Amount Field.
+  - Basis
+    - Show total of `Basis`.
     - Decimal allowed
-  - Average
+  - Price
     - Amount Field.
     - Decimal allowed
+    - For `Public, Digital Currency & ETF - It should be Average Price` , `Private - It should be Price`  & `Mutual Fund - It should be Closing Price`.
+  - LOA
+    - LOA is not available then show `-`.
   - Tax Deductible Amount
     - Shows `Tax Deductible Amount` of Paid payment
     - Decimal allowed